thephoeron/cl-cuneiform/README.md

 ### License

-This project is released under the MIT License.
-See cl-cuneiform/LICENSE for more information.
+Copyright &copy; 2014--2015, "the Phoeron" Colin J.E.
+Lupton.
+This project has been released under the MIT License; please see `cl-cuneiform/LICENSE` for more information.